 What You Need to Know about the Top Concern in Most Divorces: Child Custody

-Like all states, Georgia courts begin divorce proceedings with the presumption that it is in the best interests of the child to have continuous, frequent contact with both parents following a divorce.
-Prior to arriving at a child custody hearing, it is important for you to craft a parenting plan that outlines details, including but not limited to:
+Like all states, Georgia courts begin divorce proceedings with the presumption that it is in the child’s best interests to have continuous, frequent contact with both parents following a divorce.
+Before arriving at a child custody hearing, you need to craft a parenting plan that outlines details, including but not limited to:

 • A proposal for transportation arrangements and drop-off points when a child leaves one parent to visit the other